RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_1.rst

-The Base Classes we inherit from are fairly straight forward , you can read more about them in :ref:`base_classes` .
+The Base Classes we inherit from are fairly straight forward, basically they encapsulate some typical needed fields and offer related method that serves the system integrity.

-Basically they are here to add common fields in a standard way which will make the orchestration in the system better.
+Example:

-Those fields contains slug field, notes, creator user and creation date, and last modified user and last modified date.
+* On ``EntityModel`` those extra fields are `slug`, `notes`, creator user and creation date, and last modified user and last modified date.
-Transactional base model classes include fields like value, price, quantity.
+* On ``TransactionItemModel`` extra fields are `value` + the above

-   | **:ref:`entity_model`**: is the Base class from which all other base classes are derived.
+* On ``QuantitativeTransactionItemModel`` extra fields are `quantity`, `price` and `discount` + all the above

-   | **QuantitativeTransactionItemModel**: is the base class of a transaction and provide useful fields usually needed for any transaction, like `refer_code`, `doc_date` , `quantity` , `price`, `discount` and `value`
+You can read more in :ref:`base_classes`, but for now, that pretty much what we need to know.

 Run ``python manage.py makemigrations sample_erp``, ``python manage.py migrate`` to update the database with your models